tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs code_suggestions_namespace_is_internal %}

 Flag indicates if any namespace associated with the Code Suggestion is internal.
 Since a Code Suggestion can permissioned at the user-level, it has a 1:many relationship with namespaces, so the event can be associated with multiple namespace IDs.
 We look at all possible associations to verify if the event is internal.

 {% enddocs %}

+{% docs code_suggestions_suggestion_id %}

+The unique identifier for the code suggestion.
+Appears as `event_label` on the Snowplow events

+{% enddocs %}

+{% docs code_suggestions_requested_at %}

+Timestamp of the `suggestion_requested` event.
+This event is sent when the IDE extension requests a suggestion from the backend.

+{% enddocs %}

+{% docs code_suggestions_loaded_at %}

+Timestamp of the `suggestion_loaded` event.
+This event is sent when the suggestion request returns without error.

+{% enddocs %}

+{% docs code_suggestions_shown_at %}

+Timestamp of the `suggestion_shown` event.
+This event is sent when the suggestion is shown to the user.

+{% enddocs %}

+{% docs code_suggestions_accepted_at %}

+Timestamp of the `suggestion_accepted` event.
+This event is sent when the suggestion was shown and then accepted by the user.

+{% enddocs %}

+{% docs code_suggestions_rejected_at %}

+Timestamp of the `suggestion_rejected` event.
+This event is sent when the suggestion was shown and then rejected by the user.

+{% enddocs %}

+{% docs code_suggestions_cancelled_at %}

+Timestamp of the `suggestion_cancelled` event.
+This event is sent when the suggestion request was canceled and not shown.
+For example, the user starts typing again before the suggestion is shown.

+{% enddocs %}

+{% docs code_suggestions_not_provided_at %}

+Timestamp of the `suggestion_not_provided` event.
+This event is sent when no suggestion was provided that could be shown to the user.
+This can happen if the suggestion does not meet a rule designed to limit poor suggestions from being shown.
+For example, the suggestion is all whitespace characters.

+{% enddocs %}

+{% docs code_suggestions_error_at %}

+Timestamp of the `suggestion_error` event.
+This event is sent when the suggestion request leads to an error.

+{% enddocs %}

+{% docs code_suggestions_load_time_in_ms %}

+The difference (in ms) between the `suggestion_requested` and `suggestion_loaded` events

+{% enddocs %}

+{% docs code_suggestions_display_time_in_ms %}

+The difference (in ms) between the `suggestion_shown` and `suggestion_accepted` or `suggestion_rejected` events

+{% enddocs %}

+{% docs code_suggestions_suggestion_outcome %}

+The outcome of the suggestion (ex. `suggestion_accepted`, `suggestion_rejected`, `suggestion_cancelled`, `suggestion_error`, etc)

+{% enddocs %}

+{% docs code_suggestions_was_requested %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_requested` event.
+This event is sent when the IDE extension requests a suggestion from the backend.
+This field will always be TRUE.

+{% enddocs %}

+{% docs code_suggestions_was_loaded %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_loaded` event.
+This event is sent when the suggestion request returns without error.

+{% enddocs %}

+{% docs code_suggestions_was_shown %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_shown` event.
+This event is sent when the suggestion is shown to the user.

+{% enddocs %}

+{% docs code_suggestions_was_accepted %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_accepted` event.
+This event is sent when the suggestion was shown and then accepted by the user.

+{% enddocs %}

+{% docs code_suggestions_was_rejected %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_rejected` event.
+This event is sent when the suggestion was shown and then rejected by the user.

+{% enddocs %}

+{% docs code_suggestions_was_cancelled %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_cancelled` event.
+This event is sent when the suggestion request was canceled and not shown.
+For example, the user starts typing again before the suggestion is shown.

+{% enddocs %}

+{% docs code_suggestions_was_not_provided %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_not_provided` event.
+This event is sent when no suggestion was provided that could be shown to the user.
+This can happen if the suggestion does not meet a rule designed to limit poor suggestions from being shown.
+For example, the suggestion is all whitespace characters.

+{% enddocs %}

+{% docs code_suggestions_was_error %}

+Boolean flag set to `TRUE` if the suggestion had a `suggestion_error` event.
+This event is sent when the suggestion request leads to an error.

+{% enddocs %}